BatouResearch/Cog-Face-to-Anything/README.md

 ## Limitations
 - `lora_weights` only accepts models trained in Replicate and is a mandatory parameter.
 - `expert_ensemble_refiner` is currently not supported, you can use `base_image_refiner` instead.
-- For the moment, the model only uses canny as the conditional image.

 <br>
 <strong>For further improvements of this project, feel free to fork and PR!</strong>